-Instructions: Evaluate the MPS by noting which cell is highlighted in orange and marked with an asterisk ().
+Instructions: Evaluate the MPS by noting which cell is highlighted in orange and marked with an asterisk (\).
 If the MPS is less than 1.0 percent of median household income, the EPA does not expect the pollution control project to impose a substantial economic impact on the community; do not continue to the secondary affordability test.
-If the MPS is greater than 2.0 percent of median household income, then the pollution control project may result in a substantial economic impact to the community; continue to the secondary affordability test.
+If the MPS is greater than 2.0 percent of median household income, the PS is greater than 2.0 percent of median household income, the the pollution control project may result in a substantial economic impact to the community; continue to the secondary affordability test.
 If the MPS is between 1.0 and 2.0 percent of median household income, the community may incur a mid-range economic impact; continuing to the secondary affordability test is optional.
 See the Guidance documentation below for more information.

-A. Calculation of the MPS Total Annual Pollution Control Cost per Household [Worksheet C, (11) or Worksheet C: Option A, (10)] \$822.06 (1) Adjusted Median Household Income \$29,773 (2) MPS [[(1) / (2)] x 100] 2.8% (3)
+A. Calculation of the MPS Total Annual Pollution Control Cost per Household [Worksheet C, (11) or Worksheet C: Option A, (10)] \$822.06 (1) Adjusted Median Household Income \$29,773 (2) MPS [[(1) / (2)] × 100] 2.8% (3)